geocodeearth/ge/README.md

 ##### Parameter templating

 The basic usage is `ge batch csv <file>`, but this alone will not yeild results.
-You'll first need to define a mapping from the field names in your CSV file map to HTTP request parameters which are sent to Geocode Earth.
+You'll first need to define a mapping from the field names in your CSV to HTTP request parameters which will be sent to Geocode Earth.

-This can be achieved with a pair of flags, `-p` to name the parameter and `-t` to define a template for the parameter value.
+This can be achieved using a pair of flags, `-p` to name the parameter and `-t` to define a template for the parameter value.

-For example the following will set the querystring parameter `text` to equal `1 Main Street, London` provided that the CSV contains columns named `number`, `street` and `city`:
+For example the following will set the querystring parameter `text` to equal `1 Main Street, London`, assuming that the CSV contains columns named `number`, `street` and `city`:

 ```bash
 ge batch csv \